 The flip side to this privilege of great food is that there are large swaths of our national and global population who simply don’t have enough to eat.
 A driving desire amidst the abundance of food around me is to help bring awareness to the food insecurity issues within our society.
 The site will strive to address these issues and the question of how we can all help #wasteless and #feedmore.

-Abra is the Executive Chef at Local Foods Chicago and co-founder of Bare Knuckle Farm in Northport, MI.
+Abra is the Chef at Granor Farm in Three Oaks, Michigan and co-founder of Bare Knuckle Farm in Northport, Michgian.

 She strives to make simple, delicious food that celebrates the Midwest.
 She believes that the meals we eat should change with the seasons and that their ingredients should come from nearby.